hybridbrizz/Proximity-Prompts/README.md

 - ^w White
 - ^y Yellow

-### Reminders can also be added using a JSON format
+## JSON Format

-Unit, location, anchor, tsize, and sound are all configuration list index.
+This plugin only supports 10 pop-ups at a time however additional pop-ups can be included on top of this with a JSON format.

 ```json
 [